swerickim/swerickim/README.md

 **`Data Enthusiast (Data Analytics&Science/Business Analytics)`**

 :wave: Hi!
 I'm Eric Kim.
-I'm a senior undergraduate student majoring in Statistics with a minor in Data Science at the University of Illinois Urbana-Champaign.
+I'm a recent graduate from University of Illinois Urbana-Champaign with a degree in Statistics and a minor in Data Science.
 This GitHub showcases various data projects I’ve worked on, and I’m continuously adding more.
 I’m currently seeking full-time or internship opportunities in the field of data analytics, as I aspire to work in this industry.

 I hope you enjoy exploring my work!
 Here’s a link to my Tableau data visualization project as well: https://public.tableau.com/app/profile/sangwon.eric.kim/vizzes